 Almost one in five 19-year-old girls in Pakistan is pregnant or has already had a child, and adolescent pregnancy rates significantly higher in rural areas (DHS 2012-13).
-Associations between adolescent pregnancy rates, limited access to and use of contraception, and child malnutrition further highlight the need to safeguard nutrition for adolescent girls.

 Figure 4: Cost of the nutritious diet by household member as a percentage of overall household cost for Sindh (seasonal and regional average).
 Other provinces showed a similar pattern